-While the country made considerable progress in the earlier part of the decade, for the last five years, key education indicators have stagnated, and the system faces several challenges related to access, equity, learning outcomes and efficiency.
-The context for education in relation to these domains is outlined below against key ESP strategies and the GPE results framework indicators.
+While the country made considerable progress in the earlier part of the decade, for the last 5 years, key education indicators have stagnated, and the system faces several challenges related to access, equity, learning outcomes and efficiency.

-To inform the vision of the new government leadership, together the MoBSE and the MoHERST developed the Education Sector Strategic Plan (ESSP) 2016-2030, which is a revision of the ESSP 2014-2022.
-The plan represents a critically important step in articulating Gambia’s national priorities and educational vision, covering all education sub-sectors, from early-childhood to higher education, and including specific strategies on equity, efficiency and learning outcomes.
+The Education Sector Strategic Plan 2016-2030 represents a crucial step in articulating the country’s priorities and educational vision, covering all education sub-sectors, from early-childhood to higher education, and including specific strategies to improve equity, efficiency and learning outcomes.

 All amounts are in US dollars.